 We have researched three of the largest Asian markets in the mobile app industry – Japan, Korea, and China.
 These markets have unique audiences, cultures, and mobile landscapes that make them very challenging to break into.
 As a result, research is even more important to allow your app or game to succeed in these countries.
 Here are some interesting elements to consider when localizing your app for these markets:

-Japan has become one of the largest markets in terms of mobile revenue which is expected to grow to $16 billion by 2021, making Japan the go-to market for apps and games that are looking to expand worldwide.
+Japan has become one of the largest markets in terms of mobile revenue, making Japan the go-to market for apps and games that are looking to expand worldwide.

 Also, the Japanese language has three distinct alphabets that are used in daily life: Kanji, Hiragana, and Katakana.
 The Hiragana version of a keyword is often the most popular and the most used for search queries in the stores.
 Nonetheless, it is always recommended to check which version of a word is the most popular before making a final decision.

-Regarding titles and subtitles, the first thing to remember is to put a space between each keyword as in English - this helps for keyword indexation and lowers the risk of rejection due to keyword stuffing.
-For example, the title “キッズ無料ゲーム”, which means “kids free games”, has a high risk of rejection since it appears to just add keywords instead of forming a logical statement.
-It would be better to write “キッズ向けの無料ゲーム”, meaning “free games for kids”.
+Regarding titles and subtitles for Japanese apps, the first thing to remember is to put a space between each keyword as in English.
+This helps in keyword indexation and lowers the risk of rejection due to keyword stuffing.
+For example, the title “キッズ無料ゲーム,” which means “kids free games,” has a high risk of rejection since it appears to just add keywords instead of forming a logical statement.
+It would be better to write “キッズ向けの無料ゲーム,” meaning “free games for kids.”

 For the keyword field, as in English, it is important to separate each keyword by a comma to maximize exposure.
 For example, the keywords “video editing” would have no space in Japanese (“動画編集”), unlike in English.
 Still, it would be best to separate the two words by a comma in the keyword field like this “動画,編集”.